UPCOMING EVENTS AND ACTIVITIES

 The Gulf Barramundi Restocking Association is a not for profit group originally established through the commercial fishing industry - to ensure future fish stocks and sustainability for industry and recreational fishing into the future.
 Today the restocking group has recently undergone significant changes and Carpentaria Shire Council now operate the hatchery and the Barramundi Discovery Centre.
 The restocking group will provide volunteer input and support for future hatchery and restocking activities to support fish stocks across the region.
 For any other information it is suggested to contact Carpentaria Shire Council.

-The GBRA will be running seafood raffle trays every Friday night at the Sunset Tavern from the 1st Friday in May.
+The GBRA runs seafood raffle trays every Friday night at the Sunset Tavern to raise funds to support restocking in the Norman, Albert and Nicholson Rivers systems.

 Welcome to the Karumba community website - an initiative of the Karumba Progress Association.